 Scatter ashes into a particular shape

-Ashes are poured into a circle, star, heart, or other shapes.
-Some like to have the shape surrounding a collection of candles, flowers, or some significant objects.
-Pouring the ashes into a particular shape will require holding the container close to the earth.
+Ashes are poured into circles, stars, hearts, or other shapes.
+Some like to surround a collection of candles, flowers, or significant objects with the shape.
+Pouring the ashes into a particular shape requires holding the container close to the earth.

 Scatter ashes by raking the ashes into loose soil